DevExpress/devextreme-documentation/concepts/05 UI Components/Accordion/00 Getting Started with Accordion/20 Customize Item Appearance.md

-To customize the panel appearance, use the [itemTemplate](/Documentation/ApiReference/UI_Components/dxAccordion/Configuration/#itemTemplate) for panel content and the [itemTitleTemplate](/Documentation/ApiReference/UI_Components/dxAccordion/Configuration/#itemTitleTemplate) for the panel's title.
+To customize panel appearance, use the [itemTemplate](/Documentation/ApiReference/UI_Components/dxAccordion/Configuration/#itemTemplate) for panel content and the [itemTitleTemplate](/Documentation/ApiReference/UI_Components/dxAccordion/Configuration/#itemTitleTemplate) for the panel's title.

 ---
 ##### jQuery